Matty Smith (rugby league): Wigan (2012–2016)

 Two days after making his England début against The Exiles, Smith completed his switch to Wigan on 6 July 2012, after a successful negotiation between the clubs to the early release from his Salford contract.
 He made his début on 3 August 2012 against Hull FC, with Wigan winning the match 48–10.

 In 2013, Matty received the number 7 jersey formerly worn by the likes of Thomas Leuluai, Adrian Lam, Shaun Edwards and Andy Gregory.
 Smith won the Lance Todd Trophy as man of the match in the 2013 Challenge Cup Final as Wigan defeated Hull F.C.
 16–0 at Wembley Stadium.

-He was also part of the Wigan team that beat the Warrington Wolves 30–16 in the Super League Grand Final as Wigan earned the rare distinction of a Super League and Challenge Cup double.
+He was also part of the Wigan team that beat the Warrington Wolves 30–16 in the Super League Grand Final as Wigan won both the Super League and Challenge Cup.

 He ended the year with selection in the Super League Dream Team.

 After goalkicker Pat Richards returned to the NRL at the end of the 2013 season, Matty Smith was given the goalkicking duties for Wigan.
 Smith also kicked 6 drop goals in the 2014 regular season for Wigan as well as earning a spot in the 2014 Super League Dream Team.
 On Friday 19 September, a night after Smith scored 21 points in the 57–4 playoff rout against the Huddersfield Giants, he signed a new four-year contract with the Warriors.

 He played in the 2014 Super League Grand Final defeat by St. Helens at Old Trafford.

 He played in the 2015 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.

 He played in the 2016 Super League Grand Final victory over the Warrington Wolves at Old Trafford.

 Smith signed a new 2-year deal, On 11 October it was announced Matty had signed a 4-year deal with former club St. Helens for the beginning of the 2017 season.